RFM Score: Analysis, Formula, and How to Calculate It

 Wrap up

 Plus, automated RFM segmentation keeps RFM scores updated and helps you know how your customers’ behavior changes over time based on their purchase history.
-It also makes it easier for you to identify how customer segments’ evolution influences various KPIs, like the customer lifetime value, repeat purchase rate, or customer retention rate.
+It also makes it easiePlus, automated RFM segmentation keeps RFM scores updated and helps you know how your customers’ behavior changes over time based on their purchase history.
+It makes it easier to identify how customer segments’ evolution influences various KPIs, like the customer lifetime value, repeat purchase rate, or customer retention rate.

 The more you learn about each RFM segment, the better you become at optimizing strategies, from acquisition to retention.
 In our CVO Academy courses, you’ll find all you need to know about the RFM score system, segmentation, and how to approach each segment.

-We encourage you to invest time in understanding advanced eCommerce strategies so you can generate sustainable growth for your business.
+We encourage you to invest time in understanding advanced eCommerce strategies so you generate sustainable growth for your business.

 Frequently asked questions

-After you have the RFM scores for each customer, you can group customers to reflect different buying behaviors, differentiating your most loyal customers from your ex-customers.
-Looking at the overall image pictured by the RFM scores, you’ll be able to prioritize actions, like improving the loyalty program to avoid losing the most valuable customers or the onboarding process to retain more of your newly acquired customers.
+After you have the RFM scores for each customer, group customers to reflect different buying behaviors, differentiating your most loyal customers from your ex-customers.
+Looking at the overall image pictured by the RFM scores, you’ll be able to prioritize actions, like improving the loyalty program to avoid losing the most valuable customers or the onboarding process to retain of your newly acquired customers.